MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -RunAsCredential

-Runs commands in the session with the permissions of the specified user.
+Specifies credentials for commands in the session.
 By default, commands run with the permissions of the current user.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in PowerShell 3.0.

 ```yaml
 Type: PSCredential